HalvardTislavoll/ImageMemoryGame/README.md

 # memory game

 'bondegaard' is a children's game
-The name is a Norwegian expression for farming game for children.
+The name is a Norwegian expression for farm

 ---